Last updated on October 31, 2025

 Mox Jet | Illustration by Dan Frasier

 Looking at rare Magic cards can sometimes leave a hole in your heart about what you wish you could play with.
 It won’t leave a hole in your wallet, though.
 In terms of the rarest cards, they’d be awesome collectibles.
-In terms of the less rare items mentioned, they can be awesome playthings too if you have that level of disposable income.
-Either way, I think we can all agree on one thing: Seeing rare cards like that in person is still awe-inspiring.
+In terms of the less rare items mentioned, they can be awesome game pieces too if you have that level of disposable income.
+Either way, I think we can all agree on one thing: Seeing rare cards in person is still awe-inspiring.

-If you want to share any decklists or thoughts on this list, we welcome them in our Discord or in the comments below.
+If you want to share any decklists or thoughts on this list, we welcome them in the Draftsim Discord or in the comments.

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.